singularity-code/scim-endpoint/README.md

 ## configuration

-pimp the application.properties file included. the storage implementation class can be changed to the one you implemented.
+Pimp the application.properties file included.

+The storage implementation class can be changed to the one you implemented.

+For the JWT on forgerock openidm, just point the endpoint to http://localhost:8090/scim/v2/token and use the credentials from the application.properties.